 How to use Adobe Acrobat as OCR engine

 If you have Adobe Acrobat installed, you can try switching the OCR processor to Acrobat.
-This option may provide better results compared to the default optical recognition engine.
+You can try this option if you are not satisfied with the results from the default optical recognition engine.

 Note: you must have Adobe Acrobat DC (Version 12 or higher) installed.
 The full version is needed, Acrobat Reader will not do.